-IAS 23 Borrowing costs was amended in March 2008, and is applicable for years commencing on or after 1 January 2010, with earlier adoption permitted.
-As a result of the amendment entities are required to capitalise all borrowing costs that are attributable to the acquisition, construction or production of a qualifying asset, and removes the option to immediately expense such borrowing costs.
-IAS23 The amount of borrowing costs eligible for capitalisation is the actual borrowing costs incurred on the borrowings during the period less any investment income on the temporary reinvestment of those borrowings.
-IAS23 p12 The transitional provisions state the when the adoption of this Standard constitutes a change in accounting policy, an entity should apply the Standard to borrowing costs relating to qualifying assets for which the commencement date for capitalisation is on or after 1 January 2010.
+The amount of borrowing costs eligible for capitalisation is the actual borrowing costs incurred on the borrowings during the period less any investment income on the temporary reinvestment of those borrowings.

+The transitional provisions state the when the adoption of this Standard constitutes a change in accounting policy, an entity should apply the Standard to borrowing costs relating to qualifying assets for which the commencement date for capitalisation is on or after 1 January 2010.
 Earlier application is permitted, in which case an entity may designate any date prior to 1 January 2010 and apply the Standard to borrowing costs relating to all qualifying assets for which the commencement date for capitalisation is on or after that date.

 IAS 23 p28,29

 8. Staff costs

-2011 2010
+2012 2011

 Staff costs comprised:

-Wages and salaries Х Х IAS19 p142
+Wages and salaries X X IAS19 p142

-Social security costs Х Х IAS19 p142
+Social security costs Х Χ IAS19 p142

-Other pension costs Х Х IAS19 p142
+Other pension costs X X IAS19 p142

-Share based payments X Х IFRS2 p51
+Share based payments Х X IFRS2 p51

-Χ Х
+= X X

 9. Investment income IFRS7 p20

+9. Investment income 2042 0044 1FK31 p20

-2011 2010
+2012 2011

-Interest on short-term deposits х х IAS18 p35
+Interest on short-term deposits Х Х IAS18 p35

-Interest on impaired financial assets Х Х IFRS7 p20
+Interest on impaired financial assets Х X IFRS7 p20

-Dividends received Х Х IAS18 p35
+Dividends received Х Χ IAS18 p35

-X Х
+Х Х ·

 10. Finance costs

-2011 2010 IFRS7 p20
+io.
+Finance costs 2012 2011 IFRS7 p20

-Interest on bank overdraft х Х
+Interest on bank overdraft Х Х

-Interest on borrowings - using effective interest rate method Х Х
+Interest on borrowings - using effective interest rate method Х X

-Fair value (gains)/losses on interest rate swaps Х Х IFRS7 p23
+Fair value (gains)/losses on interest rate swaps X Χ IFRS7 p23

-X Х
+Х X •

+=

-Borrowing costs capitalised to qualifying assets amounted to £ X (2010: £ X).
-A general IAS23 p26
+Borrowing costs capitalised to qualifying assets amounted to £ X (2 borrowing rate of X % was used to capitalise interest expenditure on the second s IAS23 p26